 (5) Include appropriate levels of staff expertise in working with injecting drug users and adequate staff training in providing community referrals, counseling, and preventive education.

 a.
 Educate the participants about the dangers of contracting HIV or hepatitis viruses through needle-sharing practices and unsafe sexual behaviors;

 c.
-Provide a linkage for referrals to drug counseling and treatment services, and follow-up to those referrals to assure that participants receive available treatment.
+Provide a linkage for referrals to drug counseling and treatment services, and follow-up to those referrals to assure that participants are retained in care and receive available treatment.

 (7) Establish procedures for identifying participants consistent with the confidentiality provisions of this subchapter.

 (8) Establish a method of identification and authorization for program staff members who have access to hypodermic needles, syringes, or program records.